 This protocol aims to provide a structured approach to dealing with potentially serious and/or catastrophic injuries in rugby union.
-Every coach and referee will be educated in the DVD workshops on how to use this protocol effectively.
-It also brings a level of accountability to rugby personnel at matches in properly managing serious injuries.
+Every coach and referee is provided with this information in the BokSmart Rugby Safety Courses, which reminds them on when to use this protocol.
+It also brings a level of accountability to rugby personnel at matches in properly managing and communicating these serious types of injuries.